 - As someone who has dealt with a typical RE/MAX realtor, I’d say the One Percent Realtor was very comparable.
 The video tour wasn’t as professional as the RE/MAX realtor when I sold my house a few years ago, but the pictures, floor plan, and listing details were comparable.

-- The process is similar to a typical realtor
+- The process is similar to a typical full commission realtor

 One Percent Realty Cons

-- Typical Realtors will try to avoid or not show their client the One Percent Realty listings because they are not interested in a ‘measly’ $3000 commission, therefore your listing will get less attention
+- Typical full fee Realtors will try to avoid or not show their client the One Percent Realty listings because they are not interested in a ‘measly’ $3500 commission, therefore your listing will get less attention

 - It’s a bit ‘no fuss’ so, less marketing, you don’t get calendars in your mail with the realtors face on it (haha or maybe this is a good thing)

-My husband would use One Percent Realty again if he had the opportunity to and for myself, I think I will use One Percent Realty too if/when I sell my own condo.
-Although I would likely be faced with having to pay higher commissions than the flat fee of $6900 it’s still better than the alternative, paying two times that amount for similar service.
+My husband would use One Percent Realty again if he had the opportunity to and for myself, and I sold my condo with One Percent Realty.
+Although I would likely be faced with having to pay higher commissions than the flat fee of $7900 it’s still better than the alternative, paying two times that amount for similar service.
 I would also likely have to be prepared that it would take longer to sell.

 Think of MER’s and Bank “Financial Advisors” = Typical Realtors.